-Each client account is reviewed on a quarterly basis to see if life changes require a portfolio change.
-For instance, if you’ve lost your job or increased your salary, your allocation might change.
+Each client account is reviewed on a quarterly basis to see if any life changes require a portfolio change.
+For instance, if you’ve lost your job or your salary has increased, your allocation might change.

 Every time a transaction is confirmed, your broker-dealer will send you a notification of the transaction.
 You can also expect a monthly statement and quarterly performance reports.

-Individuals in the wealth management program might face higher-than-normal fees compared with other firms, especially if you don’t have a few million dollars in assets under management.
-Additionally, advisors receive performance-based fees and other types of compensation through affiliate relationships, which could create conflicts of interest.
+Zacks Investment Management may be a good fit for those interested in taking advantage of the firm’s in-house research, comprehensive investment strategies and custom-built portfolios.
+However, they may pay more for wealth management than at other firms, especially if they don’t have a few million dollars in assets under management.
+Additionally, advisors in some cases can receive performance-based fees and other types of compensation through affiliate relationships, which could create potential conflicts of interest.